Waking up to Dental Sleep Medicine

 “We know that patients are anxious to get started once they understand the full benefits of the oral appliance,” states Dr. Willey, “and we are very accommodating to get started right away.”
 Some patients may not realize just how tired they were until they have experienced sleep with their appliance.
 Then they wonder how they were ever able to manage without it.”

-Many of the patients of the Koala® Center for Sleep and TMJ Disorders have reported that they look forward to wearing their appliances at night.
+Many of the patients of the Koala® Center For Sleep & TMJ Disorders have reported that they look forward to wearing their appliances at night.
 One patient, named Micki, reports that wearing her appliance relaxes her and she gladly wears it knowing she is going to have a good night’s sleep.
 Her spouse states that before treatment, Micki was a terrible sleeper- flailing her arms and legs and snoring so loud she was rattling the windows.
 Now he states her movement and snoring is reduced to a calm, quiet purr and they are both sleeping much better.

 Other patients are also expressing gratitude for their Oral Appliances.
 Kevin is relieved that he can take the fishing trip with the guys, and actually enjoy himself.
 You see, in the past, he didn’t want to tote his CPAP, so he would go without it and snore like a bear- and be grouchy like one for lack of sleep.
 This year, he can very easily take his appliance in his pocket.
 Similarly, Jane was so happy that she could take the weekend shopping trip with her girlfriends and not be embarrassed by her snoring.
 Oral Appliances are great to travel with and also make it through airport check points much easier than CPAPs.